Algeciras

 Description:

-Main technological innovation:
+Main innovation:

 Synergies: